EnviDat/ckanext-restricted/README.rst

 The usage of this extension, regarding the level "any_organization", makes more sense if the CKAN administrator sets some users as members of an organization.
 In our case we created an organization called "trusted_users" where the mail accounts have been double checked.
 Therefore this extension sends a mail to the defined 'mail_to' in the CKAN config file at every new user registration.
 To swithch off this functionality, just comment out the code at:
 https://github.com/espona/ckanext-restricted/blob/master/ckanext/restricted/plugin.py#L14

+It is also recommended to set up the recaptcha in the config file
+     # Restricted
+     ckan.recaptcha.version = 2
+     ckan.recaptcha.privatekey = 6LeQxxxxxxxxxxxxxxxxxxxxxxxxdN82ojuQAgBd
+     ckan.recaptcha.publickey =  6LeQxxxxxxxxxxxxxxxxxxxxxxxxdN82ojuQAgBd

 ------------